nfriedly/sweetspot/readme.md

 Enters you into the Newegg #GameLikeAPro Sweepstakes - http://promotions.newegg.com/nepro/15-4467/index.html?cm_mmc=SNC-Shortstack-_-ShareWidget-_-Sweeps-GameLikeAPro-_-NA

-Also logs into FB as you to check for any new sweepstakes.
+Also hits FB to check for any new sweepstakes.

 Installation
 ------------